cathei/BakingSheet/README.md

     }
 }
 ```
 Note that properties without setter are not serialized.
-Alternatively you can use `[JsonIgnore]` attribute.
+Alternatively you can use `[NonSerialized]` attribute.

 ## Using Row Array
 Row arrays are used for simple nested structure.
 Below is example content of file `Heroes.xlsx`.